Introduction to the History of Pye Telecom

 of Simoco International in 2002.
 It supplies much of the radio

 communications equipment and information for the Pye History Trust.
-The

 objective of preserving the Pye Telecom Historic